 Comprehensive income (loss) represents the change in net assets of a business enterprise during a period from transactions and other events and circumstances from non-owner sources.
-Comprehensive income (loss) of the Company includes net income (loss) adjusted for the change in net unrealized gain on marketable securities.
-The net effect of income taxes on comprehensive income (loss) is immaterial.
-For the three months ended March 31, 2004 and 2003, the components of comprehensive income (loss) are:
+Comprehensive income (loss) of the Company includes net income (loss) adjusted for the change in net unrealized gain or loss on marketable securities.
+The net effect of income taxes on comprehensive loss is immaterial.
+For the three months ended June 30, 2004 and 2003, the components of comprehensive loss are: